fau-is/IntroCS/TechTest/README.md

 This Lab was created to test whether some applications necessary for successful completion of the course are working.

-Start by following these instructions.
+Start by following the upcoming instructions.

+{% next "Run the Program" %}

 ## Run the Program